 The other condition required in the Schwartz consistency theorem is the existence of uniformly consistent tests.
 For our purpose, we need a test for tail index that is able to separate $F_0$ from all the distributions \emph{outside a tail index neighborhood of $F_0$}.
-The sieve $\mathcal{F}_n$ helps when $\Pi$ has a non-compact support and the uniform test can be found on a sufficiently large compact support.
-(UT) Uniform testing condition: There exists a test $\Phi_n\equiv \Phi_n(X_1,\ldots,X_n)$ and a sieve $\mathcal{F}_n$ such that \\ (i) $\Pi(\mathcal{F}_n^c)\leq e^{- bn}$ for some constant $b>0$; \\ (ii) For any $\epsilon>0$, as $n\to\infty$,
+A set $\mathcal{F}_n$ with large prior probability (called ``sieve") helps when $\Pi_n$ has a non-compact support and the uniform test can be found on a sufficiently large set.
+(UT) Uniform testing condition: There exists a test $\Phi_n\equiv \Phi_n(X_1,\ldots,X_n)$ and a sieve $\mathcal{F}_n$ such that \\ (i) $\Pi_n(\mathcal{F}_n^c)\leq e^{- bn}$ for some constant $b>0$; \\ (ii) For any $\epsilon>0$, as $n\to\infty$,

-Based on a similar argument as Schwartz's consistency theorem, one can show posterior consistency of tail index under the conditions (KL) and (UT). \begin{theorem} If both (KL) and (UT) hold true, then the posterior distribution $\Pi(\cdot|{\bf X}^n )$ is consistent for the (right) tail index. \end{theorem} The proof follows the same thread as the usual weak consistency (see for example \citep{Ghoetal99}) and is therefore omitted.
-Note that the uniform test in (UT) can be made exponentially fast by an argument using the Hoeffding's inequality (Theorem 2 of \citep{Ghoetal99}).
+Based on Schwartz's consistency theorem, one can show posterior consistency of tail index under the conditions (KL) and (UT). \begin{theorem} If both (KL) and (UT) hold true, then the posterior distribution $\Pi_n(\cdot|{\bf X}^n )$ is consistent for the (right) tail index. \end{theorem} The proof follows the same thread as the usual weak consistency (see for example \citealt{Ghoetal99}, \citealt{GhoRam03}) and is therefore omitted.
+Note that the uniform test in (UT) can be made exponentially fast by an argument using the Hoeffding's inequality (Theorem 2 of \citealt{Ghoetal99}, Proposition 4.4.1 of \citealt{GhoRam03}).
 However, a key unanswered question is whether such a uniformly consistent test $\Phi_n$ for tail index exists.
-One cannot directly apply the usual asymptotic theory because $\Phi_n$ depends on our new tail index neighborhood defined through a pseudometric, whose induced topology is different from the weak topology.
+One cannot directly apply the Le Cam theory because $\Phi_n$ will depend on the new tail index neighborhood of $B_{\alpha+}(F_0,\epsilon)$ and the pseudometric about tail index difference.
 We instead proceed in a constructive way and pursue sufficient conditions for (UT) to hold.